|

 at Plaza Pavilion ... but not by much.

-Finally, while I consider the Plaza Pavilion extinct
+Finally, while I consider the Plaza Pavilion extinct it is

 2010.
 It became the Tomorrowland Terrace Noodle Station in 2005,

-taking over the name (a better one for sure) of the original Tomorrowland Terrace that turned into
+taking over the name (a better one for sure) of the original

 good.

-control could pass a Jiminy Cricket
+climate control pass a Jiminy Cricket

-'environmentality' test.
+'environmentality' test?
 Why not just put windows up and let people

 look through them?
 It works everywhere else.